-MANCHESTER, TUESDAY MORNING.
+MANCHESTER.
+TUESDAY MORNING.
 The peo ple are all out, as on yesterday.
-There has been no breach of the peace; but all is in breathless anxiety, aw aiting the adjourned meeting of trade delegates, which is to take place this morning in the Hall of Science.
-A large placard has been posted, signed "A citizen," in which all the vituperation that a malignant enemy could make up, has been heaped upon the heads of the de voted Chartists.
+There has been no bn ach of the peace; but all is in breathless anxiety, aw aiting the adjourned meeting of trade delecates, which is to take place this morning in the Hall of Science.
+A large placard has been posted, signed 'A citizen," in which all the vituperation that a malignant enemy could make up, has been heaped upon the heads of the de voted Chartists.

 We have been informed by a person in connection with the New Bailey Prison, that out of those that have been committed to prison there is not more than five can be recognized as persons of character, the others are all well known as common disturbers of the peace, and but for whom, and the class they belong to, we would not have even these five deprived of their liberty.
-It being known that Mr. O'Connor was to be in town o-day, many were the anxious inquiries after him, particularly when it was reported that a warrant for the apprehension and detention of his person had been issued against him.
+It being known that Mr. O'Connor was to be in town to-day, many were the anxious inquiries after him, particularly when it was reported that a warrant for the apprehension and detention of his person had been issued against him.
 The authorities are at a loss what to do: for the works are all standing, and the people walking the streets in the most orderly manner.
 Every plan that can be devised has been tried to make the people break the peace, that there might be a pretext to re-enact the bloody work of 1819, but without avail; in fact, the meeting of trades to-day in the Hall of Science.
 Camp Field, was turned out at the point of the bayonet; but still the masses bore the unwise proceeding with patience, calmly awaiting their time.
 The working men are determined, at this time, at least, to prove to their oppressors that intelligence has opened their eyes to all their schemes and their treachery.
 The above is a sample of the parade of power used to enslave the toiling millions.
+Reports are hourly arriving respecting the disturbed state of Bolton, Blackburn, Wigan, Chorley, and Preston.
+In the last mentioned town, report says that there are two persons killed, and eleven dangerously wounded.
+A report has reached us that fourteen of the Rifle Brigade have been brought into this town prisoners, under a strong escort, for refusing to fire upon the people of that town.